 Tricycle landing gear was fitted, with single wheels on all assemblies, and low-pressure tires for rough-field operation.
 The nose gear retracted backwards, while the main gear retracted inward and forward into the sides of the fuselage.

-Since the Ar-234 landed at high speed, it had a drag chute as standard equipment; it was one of the first aircraft with such a feature.
+Since the Ar 234 landed at high speed, it had a drag chute as standard equipment; it was one of the first aircraft built with such a feature.
 The rounded nose of the aircraft was covered with plexiglas, giving the pilot an excellent view to the front, but no view to the back except through a periscope.
-The periscope, which was not fitted to the Ar-234 prototypes, also served as a sight for dive-bombing attacks.
-Although an ejection seat had been fitted to some of the prototypes, the Ar-234B did not have such a nicety: the pilot got into and out of the aircraft through a transparent hatch on top of the cockpit.
-Getting out of the Ar-234 in an emergency was not a trivial task.
+The periscope, which was not fitted to the Ar 234 prototypes, also served as a sight for dive-bombing attacks.
+Although an ejection seat had been fitted to some of the prototypes, the Ar 234B did not have such a nicety: the pilot got into and out of the aircraft through a transparent hatch on top of the cockpit.
+Getting out of the Ar 234 in an emergency was not all that easy.

-When operated as a bomber, the Ar-234 could be used in shallow dive attacks, low-level horizontal attacks, or high-altitude horizontal attacks.
-In shallow dive attacks, the pilot would drop from about 5,000 meters to under 1,500 meters (16,400 to 4,920 feet), aiming the bombs through the periscopic sight that stuck up above the cockpit.
+When operated as a bomber, the Ar 234 could be used in shallow dive attacks, low-level horizontal attacks, or high-altitude horizontal attacks.
+In shallow dive attacks, the pilot would drop from about 5,000 meters to under 1,500 meters (16,400 to 4,920 feet) height, aiming the bombs through the periscopic sight that stuck up above the cockpit.
 In low-level horizontal attack, used only when the target was obscured, the pilot simply flew level and dropped the bombs when it seemed appropriate; results were generally unimpressive.

-On 24 February, an Ar-234B suffered a flameout in one of its engines and was forced down to a hard landing by an American P-47 Thunderbolt fighter near the village of Segelsdorf.
+On 24 February, an Ar 234B suffered a flameout in one of its engines and was forced down to a hard landing by an American P-47 Thunderbolt fighter, coming to rest near the village of Segelsdorf.
 The jet was captured by the advancing Allies the next day.
 It was the first example of the type to fall into Allied hands largely intact.

 ARADO AR-234C: _____________________ _________________ _______________________ spec metric english _____________________ _________________ _______________________ wingspan 14.1 meters 46 feet 4 inches wing area 26.4 sq_meters 284.16 sq_feet length 12.6 meters 41 feet 6 inches height 4.30 meters 14 feet 1 inch empty weight 5,990 kilograms 13,200 pounds max loaded weight 9,890 kilograms 21,800 pounds maximum speed 875 KPH 540 MPH / 470 KT service ceiling 12,000 meters 39,370 feet operational radius 660 kilometers 410 MI / 355 NMI _____________________ _________________ _______________________